How to Write a Lawn Care Contract (with Free Downloadable Template)

 Use the software’s table function to create a table for your invoice.
 The table should have columns for:

 Include a section that clearly outlines the payment terms.
-This includes the due date, payment methods, and any late fees or discounts for early payment.
+This includes the due date, acceptable payment methods, and any late fees or discounts for early payment.

 FROM ONE OF OUR PARTNERS: Unpaid Invoices: A Simple Guide for Freelancers & SMEs